The Death of Caesar Jean Leon Gerome How did the Roman Republic become an Empire

 Calling any war social is as much a misnomer as calling any war civil.
 But in this case we can make an exception.
 Socius in Latin means, “ally”, and it was precisely Rome’s allies that revolted against the powerful city state in 91 BC, sparking off the first of the series of civil wars that came to characterise the end of the Roman Republic.

 Why Rome’s allies revolted is another question.
 Roman propaganda would later stress that it was so they could obtain full Roman citizenship, which was ultimately granted to them anyway.
 But we should always remember that history is written by the victors.
-Surviving traces of allied propaganda suggest the opposite; that the allies had fought to cut loose from the snowballing city state of Rome.
+Surviving traces of allied propaganda suggest the opposite; that the allies had fought to cut loose from the snowballing city-state of Rome.

 The big question in the early 90s BC was citizenship, specifically whether it should be extended to Rome’s Italian allies.
 It was a tricky issue.
 Some allied towns were doing very well out of their relationship with Rome, enjoying a generous share of war booty in exchange for manpower for Rome’s legions and taxation for Rome’s coffers.
 But they were still very much second-class citizens: practically excluded from having a say in Roman policymaking through voting and often subject to some brutally harsh treatment at the hands of rogue Roman officials.